benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

   --date 03112025
 ```

-Assuming you logged in to cortex using `ssh -Y` one of the pipeline steps will bring up a [Phy](https://phy.readthedocs.io/en/latest/) window on your local machine, where you can do manual sorting curation.
+One of the pipeline steps will bring up a [Phy](https://phy.readthedocs.io/en/latest/) window within your remote desktop session, where you can do manual sorting curation.
 Close the Phy window to allow the pipeline to continue.

 In Phy you should mark several clusters as "good" so that downstream analysis will have clusters to work with.